 What scale and gauge is the T scale?

 You do not have to be a model train expert to understand that model trains come in a variety of sizes and the T gauge is the smallest of the bunch.

 The T scale comes as a standard size of 1:450 to 1:480 depending on the manufacturer.
 It features a track gauge of 3mm or 0.118 inches which is only half of the Z gauge.

 What is the history of the T Scale?

 T gauge model trains are powered by regular 1.5-volt batteries or even a USB plug.
-This means the barrier for entry is really low when it comes to T gauge models and is perfect for the beginner model train hobbyist with very little space available.
+This means the barrier for entry is really low when it comes to running T gauge models.
+Despite that super-low requirement, it’s almost too small for a beginner enthusiast.

-If you are someone who wants to have the smallest model train set in your arsenal and want to make big layouts in a restricted space then T gauge will be the perfect choice for you.
+If you are someone who wants to have the smallest model train scale in your arsenal and want to make big layouts in a restricted space then T gauge trains will be the perfect choice for you.

 Peter has been building model trains for longer than he can remember.
 An avid fan of HO and O scale this blog is a creative outlet to allow him to dive further into other scales and aspects of the model train community and hobby.